-As reported by My San Antonio, a man slaughtered his dog, when the animal chewed up his limited edition Call of Duty headphones.
+As reported by My San Antonio, a man slaughtered his dog, when the animal chewed up his limited-edition Call of Duty headphones.
 The man used a machete during the attack.
-This obviously isn’t a direct animal attack on a human life, but it’s close.
+This obviously isn’t a direct animal attack on human life, but it’s close.
 There are plenty of animal attacks every day, and you can get compensation for the attack if you respond properly, but if you resort to violence or vengeance on the animal you severely weaken your case.
 In this instance, the man chopped into his own dog, so it was even more difficult for people to realize what he had done.
 Imagine if you did this to another person’s dog who would call the authorities on you.
 Basically, if you shoot or stab or harass a dog in any way you can get in trouble.
-Usually the best response is to run away and get as far away as possible.
+Usually, the best response is to run away and get as far away as possible.

 Let’s take a look at how you should never respond to an animal attack, primarily for dogs.

 When you attack the animal who attacked you, problems can arise.
 Not only are you asking for additional injuries, but you bring animal rights people into the mix.
 They work hard to ensure that all dogs and animals are treated well, and they usually have strong cases because an animal usually goes out of control because of a human, not because of its own will.